 Play acting and creative movement as well as stretching and some basic dance steps.

 Boogie Babies (pre-dance): All dancers must be 3 by the first day of class.
 (One recital dance.)

 Required attire: Dance attire or gym clothing; pink leather ballet shoes.
 Hair must be worn off the face.
 Black shorts; white T-shirt; black canvas or leather ballet shoes for boys.

 Ballet, the basis of all dance forms, is a classical dance form emphasizing grace, strength, flexibility and technique.

 Tap is an upbeat dance form using your feet to create and enhance rhythm, coordination and sound.

 Kiddydance: A combination class.
-All dancers must be 4 by the first day of class.
+Dancers should be 5 by the first day of class.
 (Only tap routine performed at recital.)

 Ballet/Tap 1: A combination class for beginners.
-All dancers must be at least 5 by the first day of class.
+Dancers should be 6 by the first day of class.
 (Both styles performed at recital.)

 Ballet/Tap 2: A combination class requiring an informal audition for students new to Woodlawn Dance Academy.
 (Both styles performed at recital.)